upenndigitalscholarship/printing-in-prisons/blog/Patel.md

 ---
 title: Frieda Trost - A Life of Loss, Scandal, and Redemption
 author: Anonymous
 description: Frieda Trost's life was marked by heartbreak, scandal, and redemption.
 After losing three of her four children, she became the focus of a sensational murder trial, accused of poisoning her second husband.
-Vilified by the media, her story reveals resilience and compassion, challenging the harsh narratives of her time.
-This article revisits her journey, exploring themes of loss, bias, and redemption through a modern perspective.
 thumbnail: testimage.jpg
 alt-text: An image related to Frieda Trost's story.
 date: 2018-05-01